 CELESTE FREMON is WitnessLA’s creator and editor.
 She is also an award winning freelance journalist specializing in gangs, law enforcement, criminal justice and education policy.
-She’s the author of G-Dog and the Homeboys, and is working on a new book, An American Family, about the life of a parolee, his wife and kids, during his first four years out of prison (based on her yearlong LA Weekly series of the same name); and, to the surprise of exactly no one, she has more recently been talked into writing a book about the Los Angeles Sheriff’s Department.
+She’s the author of G-Dog and the Homeboys, and is working on two new books: An American Family, about the life of a parolee, his wife and kids, during his first four years out of prison (based on her yearlong LA Weekly series of the same name); and, to the surprise of exactly no one, she has more recently been talked into writing a book about the Los Angeles Sheriff’s Department.

 Her work has been honored by The American Library Association, The LA Press Club, The Society of Professional Journalists, PEN USA, The Association of Alternative Newsweeklies, The Western Publishing Association, Sunday Magazine Editors’ Association, The Missouri School of Journalism, The Knight Foundation and others.

-She’s a senior fellow for social justice and new media at the Institute for Justice and Journalism, formerly a Visiting Lecturer at UC Irvine where she taught literary journalism as it relates to social justice, and a periodic adjunct professor at the Annenberg School of Journalism at the University of Southern California.
-(She is also a river rafter, critter patter, rose wrangler, and the outrageously proud mother of her code ninja son Will Mason, who designed the technical side of WitnessLA.)
+She’s a periodic adjunct professor at the Annenberg School of Journalism at the University of Southern California, and formerly a Visiting Lecturer at UC Irvine where she taught literary journalism as it relates to social justice.
+(She is also a river rafter, critter patter, rose wrangler, and the outrageously proud mother of her grown up code ninja son Will Mason, who designed the technical side of WitnessLA.)

 WILL MASON is WitnessLA’s web applications guru and site builder.
 A born engineer, Will began building computers at the age of 7 and mastered web development by 15.
 The youngest developer to be hired at NewCars.com, while still in his teens, Will wore many hats as the webmaster of the company’s three main websites taking on the additional challenge of internal tool developer, writing web applications used by the company’s sales and support teams, as well as accounts receivable.
 Will became a partner in Don’t Blink Design with the focused intention of developing a top tier web development firm.